Geographic Information Systems (GIS) Connects Geography with Data

 Spatial analysis is impossible, querying is unimaginable and don’t even think about turning off a layer on a paper map.

-In GIS, information about the real world is stored and collected as thematic layers.
-These layers are all linked by geography.
-We save cost because of greater efficiency in record-keeping.
-We are able to pull data in and out and make powerful decisions with relative ease.
+GIS stores information about the real world as thematic layers.
+Of course, these layers are all linked by their geographic coordinates.
+As a result, we save cost because of greater efficiency in record-keeping and can make powerful spatial analysis with ease.

 How does Geographic Information Systems capture real world features?
-GIS data is rasters (grids) and vectors.
+Actually, GIS data is stored as rasters (grids) and vectors.

-Rasters often look pixellated because they are stored in rows and columns (grid).
-Rasters are divided into discrete and continuous.
+Rasters often look pixellated because of its square gridded look.
+They are store data in rows and columns (grid) and can be classified as discrete and continuous.

-Vectors represent points, lines and polygons.
-Cities, fire hydrants, contours, roads, railways and administrative boundaries are often represented as vectors.
-Vectors are generally smooth, rounded features.
+Vectors can be points, lines and polygons and are generally smooth, rounded features.
+For example, cities, fire hydrants, contours, roads, railways and administrative boundaries are often represented as vectors.

 Build Your Career in Geomatics